Maiwand Nangyal

 Director of Research at Data for Afghanistan

 I'm supervised by Professor Stephen Broadberry and Dr Eric Chaney, and am a member of Wolfson College.
-Alongside this, I am the Director of Research at Data for Afghanistan a platform which compartmentalises high-quality data for empirical research on Afghanistan.
+Alongside this, I am the Director of Research at Data for Afghanistan, a platform which compiles high-quality data and visualisations for empirical research on Afghanistan.

 Views expressed here are solely my own and do not represent any institution I'm currently affiliated with or have been affiliated with in the past.